Subscribe and join our community of curious HR Professionals and Managers.

 The future is inherently uncertain.
-This is true in everyday life and in business.
-Companies do their best to predict and control future outcomes for the organization; but there’s only so much that is in our control.
+This is true in everyday life and business.
+Companies do their best to predict and control future outcomes for the organization, but there’s only so much in our control.

 That said, great managers can admit when they could have done something better.
 They remain humble and realistic and ready to learn from an event where things don't go their way.